ah8ad3/patty/README.md

 - cors header support for all or some routes or custom origin
 - using private and public media files
 - using cache for routes with redis
+- add some test for stability of project

 # Todo: